 The school building facing Collingwood Blvd was begun in 1912.
 It was completed and blessed on December 13, 1914 as the new St. Francis de Sales Chapel and School, as the Rosary Cathedral Parish had not yet been established.

 On March 7, 1915 the decree was promulgated by which the new Cathedral Chapel Parish, formed from parts of St. Francis de Sales, St. Ann and St. Patrick parishes was established.
 The lower level of the school building was utilized as the chapel.

 Our Lady, Queen of the Most Holy Rosary Cathedral is beautifully constructed in a Spanish Platteresque style.
 Plans for the building of Our Lady, Queen of the Most Holy Rosary Cathedral were developed in 1922, and the cornerstone was laid in 1926.
-The first public service was held in the cathedral building in 1931, and the cathedral was dedicated October 1940.
+The first public service was held in the cathedral building in 1931, and the cathedral was formally dedicated October 1 and 2, 1940.
 Renovations to fit the guidelines set out after the Second Vatican Council were completed in September 1979.
 The floor to the ridge of the roof measures over 90 feet, and the length of the building is over 240 feet.*